LastCallMedia/First-Run/web/modules/custom/content_type_tour/README.md

 ------------

  - Permissions
-   * The 'administer content types' permission is required to access the Manage Tour tab.
+   * The 'administer tour' permission is required to access the Manage Tour form.
+This is a permission defined by the tour_uid module.

    * Additional permissions are needed to access the tour_ui and tour modules.